-Since the approval of the Basel 1 proposals, the issue of Corporate Governance has become crucial in pursuing financial stability, moving from internal controls and decision making functions to the domain of reputational risks, customer relations and protection of stakeholders.
-Over the last few decades both regulators and supervisors have focused their attention on regulation concerning the business conduct within financial firms, for the purpose of better safeguarding financial consumers, generally characterised by inadequate financial knowledge.
+Since approval of the Basel I proposals, the issue of Corporate Governance has become crucial in pursuing financial stability, moving from internal controls and decision making functions to the domain of reputational risks, customer relations and protection of stakeholders.
+Over the last few decades both regulators and supervisors have focused on regulation of business conduct in financial firms in order to better safeguard financial consumers, who generally have inadequate financial knowledge.

-The crucial issue of Corporate Governance has triggered a series of initiatives at the international level.
-The first attempts aimed at evaluating and enhancing the framework of corporate governance for banking organisations date back to 1999 when the Organisation for Economic Cooperation and Development (OECD) published "Principles of Corporate Governance"79.

-In 1999, the Basel Committee on Banking Supervision, starting from the principles of corporate governance set by OECD, published some internal governance guidelines, subsequently revised, to assist the Supervisory Authority of Member States in promoting the adoption of sound corporate governance practices by banking organisations in their countries80.

-It is worthy to highlight that both the BCBS's and OECD's guidance did not aim to establish a new regulatory framework over national legislations.
-Principles were non-binding but they would have to represent a reference point for policy makers to build and develop a good corporate governance with a sound legal and regulatory basis.
+The crucial issue of Corporate Governance has triggered a series of initiatives at international level.
+The first attempts aimed at evaluating and enhancing the framework of corporate governance for banking organisations date back to 1999 when the Organisation for Economic Cooperation and Development (OECD) published "Principles of Corporate Governance".
+In 1999, the Basel Committee on Banking Supervision took up the principles of corporate governance set by OECD and published some internal governance guidelines, subsequently revised, to assist the Supervisory Authority of Member States in promoting adoption of sound corporate governance practices by banking organisations in their countries.
+It is noteworthy that the BCBS's and OECD's guidance did not aim to establish a new regulatory framework over national legislations.
+Principles were non-binding but were intended as a reference point to enable policy makers to build and develop good corporate governance with a sound legal and regulatory basis.